Puppy Not Peeing Outside: What to Do and How to Teach?

 Crate-training your pup or teaching them to stay alone in a separate room is an effective way to limit the area where they might have accidents and prevent damage to precious items.

-Ensure your pup has their own designated area equipped with all the essentials, including water, food, toys, chews, a bed, and potty pads.
-Encourage them to spend time there alone occasionally (start with 1-2 hours initially, gradually increasing as your dog becomes comfortable being alone).
-Although they may whine initially, only let them out if they stop whining.
+Ensure your pup has their designated area with all the essentials, including water, food, toys, chews, a bed, and potty pads.
+Encourage them to spend time there alone occasionally.

-Also, consider reducing the time they're alone and enhancing the enrichment of the confinement area with more chew bones, mental stimulation toys, etc. Eventually, your pup will learn to entertain themselves.
+Also, consider reducing the time they're alone and enriching the confinement area with more chew bones, mental stimulation toys, etc. Eventually, your furry friend will learn to entertain.

 This might happen.
-Especially with young dogs, as they feel more secure about doing that at home.
+Especially with young puppy, they feel more secure about doing that at home.

 If that’s your case, try this:

-• Go for a walk like you normally do.
+- Go for a walk like you usually do.

 If your puppy is already too big to pick up, try to understand why they feel insecure when outside and desensitize them (check this article for a step-by-step guide) to that fear or simply choose another place to walk them.

-If your dog goes potty in the wrong place, gently interrupt them, then guide them outside (or to a pad if it's nearby), rewarding them for proper behavior.
+If your dog goes pee in the wrong place, gently interrupt them, then guide them outside (or to a pad if it's nearby), rewarding them for proper behavior.

 If accidents occur at home, promptly clean up (preferably with an enzyme cleaner) and focus on prevention for next time to create a happy, accident-free environment.

-Below you’ll find two charts for large and small breeds with estimated "hold" times that might help you predict when to take your pet to the bathroom.
+With adult dogs, much depends on their breed and size.
+Larger breeds have larger bladders so they can go without a bathroom break for an extended period.
+Below are two charts for large and small breeds with estimated "hold" times that might help you predict when to take your pet to the bathroom.

-How Long to Train a Puppy to Pee Outside?
+How Long Does It Take to Train a Dog to Pee Outside?

 If a puppy begins outdoor potty training at 2 months old, and you're consistent with the training, you can expect them to be fully potty trained between 6 and 10 months old.
 However, the timeframe may vary depending on the dog, the environment, and the training approach.